loginom/loginom-help-en-omegat/data/processors/func/calc-func/logic.md

 **IN(Value, Element1, Element2, ..., ElementN)**

-* Value - value of the target element;
+* Value - value of the target element.
-* Element1,
+* Element1.
-* Element2,
+* Element2.
-* ElementN - values of the list elements
+* ElementN - values of the list elements.

 Function returns the TRUE value of the logical type if the Value is in the list, otherwise the result is FALSE.